ManyuDhyani/Event-Rally/README.md

 12. Follow/Unfollow other users.
 If followed then the user can see the following user events in their feed as well.
 13. You should also allow users who create events to upload a photo in the details.

-- ** Extra Features (That we executed)**
+- **Extra Feature**
-Note: The serial number of extra feature is same from the original proposal pdf so that you can know which 3 we executed.
+<br>Note: The serial number of extra feature is same from the original proposal pdf so that you can know which 3 we executed.
+We mentioned here only which executed.

 - ** Fully Functioning **
 1. Statistics: Give stats about user attending vs following the event, like vs dislike for the event, male vs female ratio in the event, etc using pie, or doughnut graph